 Next time you’re stressing about whether or not you’ll be able to pass your test first time, take a step back and get some perspective.
 If you do pass first time—well done!
 You’ve beaten the odds and should be really proud of yourself.
 Then again, if it takes you one or two more attempts, it’s really not a big deal.
 Plus, you’ve probably learned some valuable lessons along the way and will eventually take on the open road with a stronger understanding of how to approach driving safely.

 To get the best possible head start, make sure you’re fully aware of how the driving test will actually be marked.
 Knowing the different types of driving fault is an essential part of avoiding them, after all!
+And if you’d like tips for your big day, check out the top 5 ways to impress your driving test examiner.
 Our main site also covers everything you could possibly want to know about the driving test pass rate.
 Beyond that it’s all about confidence, ability and keeping a clear head.
 You got this!